msachi/kafka-streams-demo/README.md

 $ bin/kafka-server-start.sh config/server.properties
 ```

-Next, let's create a few input topics that we will read from (in a new Terminal):
+Next, let's create three input topics that we will read from, one for each stage of the tutorial.
+We could reuse some of these, but starting from a clean slate each time will make the data easier to read and interpret.

+In a new Terminal:

 ```bash
 $ bin/kafka-topics.sh --create \
 --bootstrap-server localhost:9092 \